 The other side of the issue is that many people feel that since there is no cure for vertigo, there is no point in seeing a medical professional.
 There are definitely a variety of therapies that can be of assistance.
 Some may help reduce the frequency and severity of attacks.
 For some patients, vertigo may resolve completely.
 So don’t resign yourself to a lifetime of spinning just because finding the right form of care can take a little while.

-#6 Positional Vertigo Is Related to the Function of the Inner Ear
+#6 It Is Related to the Function of the Inner Ear

 This means anything that affects the inner ear, the fluid levels in the ear, and the crystals that detect movement in the inner ear can all lead to vertigo and balance problems.
 Sometimes, illnesses that cause fluid buildup or inflammation in the inner ear and the vestibular nerve that carries signals from the ear to the brain can lead to vertigo well after the illness has cleared up.